Caelynn Miller-Keyes Sizzles In Black Bikini, ‘Bachelor In Paradise’ Star Loves Sunny Days After ‘June Gloom’

 The reality television starlet had her long tresses pulled away from her face and pinned back, and she appeared to be wearing a bracelet along with a couple of rings.
 Caelynn did not seem to be wearing much in the way of makeup, and she had what appeared to be a light pink color on her nails.

 The second photo from the trio of snaps was fairly similar to Caelynn’s initial snap.
-The Bachelor in Paradise star’s fans definitely did not want to miss the final shot though.
+The reality television star’s fans definitely did not want to miss the final shot though.

 The last photo also featured Caelynn wearing the black bikini and tugging at the angled waistband of the bottoms.
 However, the snap was cropped to zoom in on her midsection and her tanned, flawless skin.